Did litter become a cargo cult? Sat 01 June 2024

 As the nineteenth century arrived... the shell-decorated grotto was replaced by large rockeries and simulated caves

-The shell's association with carcass processing are sometimes much more obvious:
+The shell's association with carcass processing are sometimes much more obvious than that:

 From Shell Houses and Grottoes: